 Evaluation topics referred

-The DH refers HST evaluation topics to NICE.
+The DHSC refers HST evaluation topics to NICE.

 The manufacturer or sponsor of the technology is invited to provide an evidence submission.
 NICE also invites all non-manufacturer consultees to submit a statement on the potential clinical effectiveness and value for money of a treatment.